-Our program to ensure compliance with our Supplier Code of Conduct evaluates the inherent risks associated with operating in different geographies and purchasing the commodities and services central to our business.
-We increasingly evaluate and work with suppliers to assess and improve how well they manage these risks and comply with the code.
+To help ensure compliance with our Supplier Code of Conduct, we evaluate the inherent risks associated with operating in different geographies and purchasing the commodities and services central to our business.
+We work with suppliers to assess and improve how they manage these risks and comply with our Supplier Code of Conduct.

-The key components of our compliance program are:
+The three key components of our compliance audit program are:

-Risk assessment - we use independent country, commodity and product risk data provided by Verisk Maplecroft (a global risk advisory business) to score, rank and assess the ethical, social and environmental risks associated with what we buy and where we buy it.
-The results help us decide whether suppliers should complete a self-assessment or whether an independent audit is warranted.
-Additional in-depth country and risk analysis is also used in our commodity/category buying strategies.
+Risk assessment - To help us determine whether a supplier completes a self-assessment or whether an independent audit is warranted, we use independent country, commodity and product risk data provided by Verisk Maplecroft (a global risk advisory business) to score, rank and assess the ethical, social and environmental risks associated with what we buy and where we buy it.
+Additional in-depth country and risk analysis also informs our commodity/category buying strategies.

-Self-assessment - we use the Supplier Ethical Data Exchange (Sedex), a secure database where suppliers can record their ability to manage ethical, social and environmental risks.
-Suppliers that may pose a risk are required to complete a self-assessment, and the results help us evaluate whether an independent audit is needed.
-Suppliers may be selected for auditing because of their strategic significance to our business, or because they use practices that may cause concern, such as temporary labor.
+Self-assessment - We use the Supplier Ethical Data Exchange (Sedex), a secure database where suppliers can record their ability to manage ethical, social and environmental risks.
+Suppliers are required to complete a self-assessment.
+The results of the self-assessment help determine whether an independent audit is needed.

-Auditing - we appoint independent auditors to visit our suppliers and evaluate working conditions and other ethical, social and environmental issues.
-Trained and accredited auditors use their experience and knowledge of national and local law and culture to gauge whether our Code of Conduct is being implemented and check for further legal or high-risk issues.
-We develop and track corrective action plans wherever audits suggest that a supplier is not achieving our standards.
+Independent Auditing – A supplier is selected for an independent audit based on strategic significance to our business or the degree of human rights risk in the country where it is based.
+We appoint independent auditors who evaluate working conditions.
+These trained and accredited auditors use their experience and knowledge of national and local law and culture to gauge whether our Supplier Code of Conduct is effectively implemented and identify other legal or high-risk issues.
+We develop and track corrective action plans whenever an independent audit suggests that a supplier is not achieving our standards.

 Suppliers with outstanding responsible sourcing performance and notable accomplishments are recognized through awards and acknowledged at regular supplier events hosted by Mars.
-We expect our own factories to live up to the same standards.
 We recognize internal teams with outstanding contributions to responsible sourcing programs.
 We choose to pursue business relationships with suppliers that demonstrate Mutuality by embracing their role in responsible sourcing.

-Mars University has developed several responsible sourcing courses that Associates in relevant roles are required to take.
-These include robust training for Associates who will implement the program, as well as simpler training for Associates who need to be aware of it.
-A “buyers’ toolkit” explains the role of the Center of Excellence and the tools available to help buyers make the best possible sourcing decisions.
-These tools include tailored software provided by Maplecroft, which provides risk analysis by geography.
+Mars University, our internal framework for all the learning and development opportunities provided to Mars Associates, includes responsible sourcing courses that Associates in relevant roles are required to take.
+These include robust training for Associates who implement our responsible sourcing program, as well as general training for all other Associates.
+Our “buyers’ toolkit” explains the role of the Responsible Sourcing Center of Excellence and the tools available to help buyers make the best possible sourcing decisions.
+These tools include Verisk Maplecroft Global Risks Portfolio, which is software for risk analysis by geographic region.